 Whether you are a student, trainee, faculty member, or clinician, Rutgers offers multiple opportunities to build your addiction-related knowledge and skillset.
 Learn more about opportunities for individuals at different levels below.
-If you teach a course, run a program, or are seeking candidates for your team, please reach out to rarc@bhi.rutgers.edu to have your training opportunity added to this page.
+If you run a program and would like to list it here, please reach out to rarc@bhi.rutgers.edu to have your training opportunity added to this page.

 Training Programs